ruchimk/shift_management_system/README.md

 ##About Us
 Shiftable allows employess to switch shifts with other employees when needed.
 We provide a reliable, convenient, and simple platform for employees and shift-managers to manage, share and edit shift schedules.
+At Shiftable, we believe that requesting shift change should be <strong>easy, convenient, and reliable.</strong>.
+We understand the importance of having a dependable online scheduling tool in today's always-connected world.

 ##Documentation
 Shiftable is a group project built on Ruby on Rails & JavaScript for General Assembly's Web Development Immersive 2 in Washington, DC.